Address

 Description

 Caleb Smith State Park is located at 581 West Jericho Turnpike, Smithtown, NY.
-The small, paved and stone parking area has no handicapped spaces.
-Two handicapped spaces are located near the visitor center.
+The small, stone parking area has no accessible spaces.
+Two accessible spaces are located near the visitor center.
 You need to drive up the hill to reach it.

-The only place to sit is in a gazebo about a third of the way north.
+The only places to sit are in a gazebo about a third of the way north, and several benches near the lake.

 Four steps, or a wooden ramp get one to the porch and single door to the Visitor Center and Museum.
-This building is closed, due to Covid.
-Multi-stall, handicapped-accessible restrooms, with a baby-changing station are located just inside the entrance.
+Multi-stall, restrooms, with a large, accessible stall and baby-changing station are located just inside the entrance.

 Checklist